 An equally important value in making the LPA is that your loved ones are spared the stress and difficulites in applying to court for a court order to be appointed as your Deputy if you did not have a LPA in place.

 It is therefore absolutely essential to ensure that your welfare and finances will be looked after if you are mentally incapacitated.
 You can have this if you have a LPA.

 The donee (who should be a person you trust) can decide on your personal welfare matters, including where you should live and day-to-day care decisions, and your property and financial matters.

 All LPA applications have to be witnessed and certified by a practicing lawyer, a registered psychiatrist or medical practitioner accredited by the Public Guardian.

-In summary, everyone should make a LPA because:
+In summary, you should make a LPA because: